-Life stress is unavoidable.
-However, with Recognition, we can use stress as a powerful tool to make important choices and lifestyle changes.
+Some stressors are present in our daily lives and at times, they may feel unmanageable.
+However, with Recognition, we can use stress as a powerful tool to help us identify and make important choices and lifestyle changes.
 I know you’re thinking…How does that work????

 The BreakThrough! approach rests on a foundation of 4R’s: